 Apple released the new Mac Pro and the Pro Display XDR earlier this week.
 Now there is a heated debate about the compatibility of the new monitor with the iMac Pro.

-Shortly after the launch of both products, fans noticed that Apple had not included the iMac Pro in the list of all compatible devices with the Pro Display XDR.
-The question of why quickly arose.
+Shortly after the launch of both products, fans noticed that Apple had omitted the iMac Pro from its list of compatible devices with the Pro Display XDR.
+The question quickly arose as to why.
 Now there is an answer.
-The Pro Display XDR is compatible with the iMac Pro and can therefore be used as a second screen - but limited to 5K.
-Confirmation comes from Thomas Grove Carter, a well-known video editor.
+The Pro Display XDR is compatible with the iMac Pro and can therefore be used as a second display – albeit limited to 5K.
+This was confirmed by Thomas Grove Carter, a well-known video editor.
 But the Pro Display XDR supports 6K, so why only 5K?
 Carter believes he has discovered the reason.
 The iMac Pro uses Intel's older "Alpine Ridge" Thunderbolt 3 controller.
-The bandwidth for a 6K transmission would therefore not be sufficient.
+The bandwidth for 6K transmission would therefore be insufficient.

 6K resolution requires more